cidneyhamilton/cidney.org/_drafts/2022-02-04-emacs-mail-setup-on.md

 ### Install the Software

-Getting my email to work required installing a lot of different small tools:
+Getting my email to work required installing a lot of different tools:

 * mu, a command line email client and the basis for mu4e. allows me to make sense of my mail directory.
 * mbsync, a command line tool that syncs my IMAP server with my local mail directory.
 I need this to actually grab mail from the server.
 * mu4e, the emacs package that acts as an interface to mu.
+* emacs itself

 I also need an IMAP account to actually grab the mail from.
 I've been using [Fastmail](http://fastmail.com), which also has a web interface I can fall back to.